George H. W. Bush: End of the Cold War

-During the first year of his tenure, Bush paused Reagan's détente policy toward the USSR.
+During the first year of his tenure, Bush paused Reagan's détente policy toward the Soviet Union.
 Bush and his advisers were initially divided on Gorbachev; some administration officials saw him as a democratic reformer, but others suspected him of trying to make the minimum changes necessary to restore the Soviet Union to a competitive position with the United States.
 In 1989, all the Communist governments collapsed in Eastern Europe.
 Gorbachev declined to send in the Soviet military, effectively abandoning the Brezhnev Doctrine.
 The U.S. was not directly involved in these upheavals, but the Bush administration avoided gloating over the demise of the Eastern Bloc to avoid undermining further democratic reforms.

 Bush and Gorbachev met at the Malta Summit in December 1989.
 Though many on the right remained wary of Gorbachev, Bush came away believing that Gorbachev would negotiate in good faith.
 For the remainder of his term, Bush sought cooperative relations with Gorbachev, believing he was the key to peace.
 The primary issue at the Malta Summit was the potential reunification of Germany.
 While Britain and France were wary of a reunified Germany, Bush joined German chancellor Helmut Kohl in pushing for German reunification.
 Bush believed that a reunified Germany would serve American interests.
 After extensive negotiations, Gorbachev agreed to allow a reunified Germany to be a part of NATO, and Germany officially reunified in October 1990 after paying billions of marks to Moscow.